Roles reference

 Validator | "validator" | Finding records | Summarizes findings by severity, sets the CLI exit code |

-All four inherit the same lifecycle (plan(contract) → list[PluginAction] → apply(actions) → ExecutionResult), the same conformance harness (PluginTestHarness + role-specific subharnesses), and the same crash-containment guarantees from the CLI.
+All four inherit the same lifecycle (plan(contract) → list[PluginAction] → apply(actions) → ExecutionResult), the same conformance harness family (PluginTestHarness + a role-specific subharness — every role now has one), and the same crash-containment guarantees from the CLI.

 BasePlugin